forestgrape/coronavirus/index.md

 ## Updates
-Larger updates here, smaller updates are noted in the section below [Minor Updates](#minor-updates).
+Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
 - 15./16.10.
 Early Online Update about [Protection Measures](./monitor_and_control.md#thoughts-about-social-measures) and [Transmission](./transmission.md) in online work.
 Due to steep increase of cases in Europe and new pieces of evidence regarding transmission.
     > The steep increases despite protection measures in place is noteworthy, since it indicates many hidden/undetected cases.
 - 5.10./6.10. moved from literal single-page (all content in index.md) to multiple pages.
 Pages including short description are in the in the [content](#content).